-The duo chastises a cluttered family in Season 2, Episode 5 for bringing donations back into the space rather than taking them straight to charity.
-Sometimes the unwanted items end up not only in the house but back in circulation, which undoes all the difficult physical and mental work of separating out the duds.
+The duo chastises a cluttered family in Season 2, Episode 5 for not taking donations straight to charity.
+Sometimes the unwanted items end up back in circulation, which undoes all that difficult physical and mental work.

 10. Doing it with friends is fun.

 The friendship between Clea and Joanna is heartwarming.
 They also have a great team who contribute ideas (can someone get sassy Sumner her own show please?) meaning a well-informed result.

 Try and enlist a buddy who is good at organising and even if they are not – the accountability is helpful.